Ashburry-trio/RoseMay_Website/README.md

 receive entertainment and real income and wealth.
 With lots of great prizes to be won, the simple yet effective casino may make enough money to host 16 vCPUs, that’s \$360 USD/month, I will need some help to pay for this.
-I am willing to pay \$200 CAD/month for 8 vCPUs which should host at-least 40 connections but it will be a little slow I’m sure.
-Plus I need one connection to www.mslscript.com.
-For \$10 USD a month I can put your proxy server on an exclusive vCPU where there is very little or zero traffic and enable DCC Accept forwarding with a 2nd back-up proxy server host-name; why share your bandwidth with other users?
+I am willing to pay \$200 CAD/month for 8 vCPUs which should host at-least 400 connections but it may be a little slow - i don't know.
+Plus I need at-least one connection to www.mslscript.com.
+For $10 USD a month I can put your proxy-servers on an exclusive vCPU where there is zero traffic, you may also choose a proxy server as a prize in the casino.
+Have a nice day, Ive got to continue my coding.

 o End of Document.